kodaho/manen/docs/source/index.rst

 Among the core features, you can find:

-- an implementation of the `page object model <https://www.selenium.dev/documentation/en/ guidelines_and_recommendations/page_object_models/>`_
+- an implementation of the `page object model <https://www.selenium.dev/documentation/en/ guidelines_and_recommendations/page_object_models/>`_ design pattern
 - a class which completes :py:class:`~selenium.webdriver.remote.webdriver.WebDriver`
 - some helpers to manage resources usually required by Selenium
 - a function to easily find and isolate DOM elements inside a page

-This package will allow you to write more concise, flexible and powerful code compared to what you could do by using only Selenium.
-For example, here is a comparison of the same code with and without ``manen``:
+This package allows you to write more concise, flexible and powerful code compared to what you would do by using only Selenium.
+Here is a comparison of the same code written with and without ``manen``:

 .. tab:: With manen